-Step 4: Apply for Student Visa for UK
+Step 4: Apply for Student Visa for the UK

-How to Become a Lawyer in UK: Graduate
+How to Become a Lawyer in the UK: Graduate

-If you want to pursue a master’s in law in UK, the minimum requirement is to hold a bachelor’s degree in law (LLB or BA Law).
-If you hold this degree, you should follow the given step by step guide on how to become a lawyer in UK: graduate.
+If you want to pursue a master’s in law in the UK, the minimum requirement is to hold a bachelor’s degree in law (LLB or BA Law).
+If you hold this degree, you should follow the given step-by-step guide on how to become a lawyer in the UK: Graduate.

-Step 1: Check out the universities with the best LLM courses in UK
+Step 1: Check out the universities with the best LLM courses in the UK

-LLM can be a 1 to 2-year long course in universities in UK.
-University of Cambridge and Oxford are the top universities for LLM in UK.
+LLM can be a 1 to the 2-year-long course in universities in the UK.
+The University of Cambridge and Oxford are the top universities for LLM in the UK.